Overview

 Making a custom Dockerfile doesn’t mean you have to piece everything together yourself, instead you can take an existing file the Docker Hub and build on top of it, and that’s what we’re going to do!

-We’re going to grab one of the official PHP images from here.
+here.
 We’re going to want the Debian based version with Apache for this demo.
 We don’t need to download anything here, this page just provides the names of the images we want.

 In our Dockerfile, the ‘FROM’ keyword will specify something we want to import.
 In this case, it’s php:7.2-apache, which will import a docker file with all the things this setup needs, which itself will pull all of the software needed for PHP and Apache.